ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Web/Advanced topics/Rendering.md

 If you call `fixColorCodes` before the context is evaluated, it will be trying to run with the string `@{bgColor}` instead of the object `{ red: 255, green: 255, blue: 255 }` which will get you a massive runtime error, since `red`, `green` or `blue` are not properties of a string.

-BeforeStart, BeforeViewSnapshot and AfterViewSnapshot are run before the context gets evaluated, so everything that might be affected by the context, must be executed in the last lifecycle: BeforeRender.
+`BeforeStart`, `BeforeViewSnapshot` and `AfterViewSnapshot` run before the context gets evaluated, so everything that might be affected by the context, must be executed in the last lifecycle: `BeforeRender`.

 ```text
 import { Tree } from '@zup-it/beagle-web'